splunk-platform-apps/splunkcommunity_ta_ucc/docs/readme.md

 ## Credits & Acknowledgements

 This Add-On was built based on the [splunk-example-ta](https://github.com/splunk/splunk-example-ta/tree/main).
-Thank you a ton to the project maintainers and developers. :hearts:
+Thank you a ton to the project maintainers and developers. :heart:

 ## References
 * [UCC Framework Documentation](https://splunk.github.io/addonfactory-ucc-generator/)